Shravani512/AWS-Solutions-Architect-Associate-Certification/Service-Networking.md

 📌 Best practice in real production

 Invalidation deletes old cache for the same URL, versioning changes the URL so cache automatically misses and updates.

+### Lambda@Egde
+Lambda@Edge is an AWS service that lets you run serverless code at CloudFront edge locations to customize and process requests and responses closer to users, reducing latency(faster response) and improving performance.

+#### CloudFront receives a request from a user

+The request goes to the nearest edge location.
+CloudFront first checks its cache for the requested URL.
+Lambda@Edge can trigger BEFORE cache is used (depending on event) CloudFront supports 4 types of Lambda@Edge triggers:

+#### Event	When it runs	Purpose-
+Viewer Request	runs When request arrives at edge purpose is to	Modify request, authentication, URL rewrite Origin Request	runs When content is not cached and CloudFront goes to origin	purpose is to Add headers, customize origin request
+Origin Response	runs When CloudFront gets content from origin	purpose is to Modify response before caching or sending to viewer
+Viewer Response	runs when Before sending cached or origin content to viewer	purpose is to Add headers, tracking, personalization

+#### Integration with caching (TTL)
+CloudFront serves cached content if TTL not expired.
+Lambda@Edge can run even for cached content depending on trigger:
+Viewer Request / Viewer Response → runs every time user requests content at edge, even if cached.
+Origin Request / Origin Response → runs only when content is fetched from origin.

+#### Why this is powerful
+You can modify requests and responses at the edge without touching your origin server.
+You can customize cached content for users globally.
+Reduces latency → faster user experience.